Special Police Forces (Ukraine)

+The units were primarily composed of volunteers, including former police officers, reservists, and civilians.
+Similar to the Territorial defence battalions, which were instead under the auspices of the Ministry of Defence.
+Many of the units had links with far-right and nationalist groups.

+In 2023, as part of the Offensive Guard initiative, most of the former Special Police Forces battalion were reformed into the Liut Brigade.

 History

 In April 2014, Minister of Internal Affairs Arsen Avakov issued an order to create battalions of special purpose within the Ministry of Internal Affairs structure.

 Their goal was to protect public order and important facilities across Ukraine, but all of these units were eventually sent to the east to counter Russian aggression.

 After the reformation of National Police in 2015, the units were reformed as Special Task Patrol Police units.

-The SPF inducted its first Offensive Guard Police Brigade in February 2023 to cope with the needs of the NPU in response to the 2022 Russian invasion of Ukraine.
-The Luit Brigade was activated that month on orders from the MIA of Ukraine and is manned by personnel of the SPF formations.